OpenDAoC/OpenDAoC-Core/README.md

 ### Using DAoC Portal

-Once you've built your Atlas server and it's running locally, you can now access it using the DAoC client and DAoCPortal.
+Once you've built your OpenDAoC server and it's running locally, you can now access it using the DAoC client and DAoCPortal.

 1. Launch DAoCPortal.
 2. Navigate to the _Custom Shards_ tab.